pulkit2204/Tic-Tac-Toe-Project-Using-OOPS-/README.md

 # C-Project
-I will be creating variety of projects using c++ language.
+I will be creating variety of projects using c++ and c language.